lisafast/lacnotredame/content/_index.md

 * [View and print tips to keep our lakes clean](/water/keepclean/) for your family and for your guests.

 Some years, invasive Eurasian Milfoil forms a dense carpet on the lake's surface, crowding out the indigenous plant species and harming fish.
 It was brought in on someone's boat or fishing equipment in the 1990's.
-Each tiny piece broken off by waves or boats can turn into a new plant.
+It's a Zombie Weed: each tiny piece broken off by waves or boats can turn into a new plant.

 Certaines années, le myriophylle envahissant forme un tapis dense à la surface du lac, évinçant les espèces végétales indigènes et nuisant aux poissons.
 Il a été introduit sur le bateau ou l'équipement de pêche de quelqu'un dans les années 1990.
 Chaque petit morceau brisé par les vagues ou les bateaux peut se transformer en une nouvelle plante.

-*** 2020 *** We're starting from high water in June and very low milfoil levels in 2018-2019.
-We hope the native weeds can maintain the areas they re-established That said, there is still lots of milfoil - do cut and most importantly, remove the cuttings and remove cuttings that float in to your waterfront.
+*** 2020 *** Bouys were placed in early August to keep boats out of the milfoil just under the surface in area 5.

 * [Reduce Eurasian Milfoil - tips and history](/water/lnd-milfoil/)